kaminski-pawel/CV-NZ/CV-NZ.md

 Looking for a full-time work as Software/Application Programmer in New Zealand (on-location).

+I am seeking a job that will allow me to realize my skills.
+I want to develop in the field of writing complex business logic and data-intensive applications.
 My favorite languages are Python, TypeScript, and JavaScript (in that order).
-I want to develop in the field of writing complex business logic and data-intensive applications.

-I really like solving technical problems and learning how it works.
+I really like solving technical problems and learning how systems work.
 I am a business-oriented programmer, more focused on delivering customer value than technical issues.
 Before I started writing software, I worked as a lawyer with a tax specialization and got to know inside out how business works, both big and small.

-I like web technologies, but I don't like working on web design, styles, graphics, animations, etc.
+On a personal level, I have a family in New Zealand that I would like to join.

 ---